Evaluation Lifecycle

 4. Per-problem scoring

-| Component | Description |
+| Category | Success Condition |

 |---|---|

-Validators report per-problem scores in real time as problems complete — partial results are visible before the full suite finishes.
+Validators report per-problem scores in real time as problems complete.
+Partial results are visible before the full suite finishes.

 5. Leaderboard eligibility